 (Please note that although the screen shots in this article are from Pic Scanner, the tips apply equally to Pic Scanner Gold).

-Scanning four at a time is obviously faster than scanning two, but it halves the resolution.
-As you know, iPhone 5/6 and iPad Air 2 have 8 MP cameras, and some of the old models only have 5 MP.
+Scanning four at a time is obviously faster than scanning two, but it halves the scan resolution.
 The more photos you squeeze into each scan, the fewer pixels you’ll get in each cropped photo.
-So if your purpose is archiving or making reprints, you should scan one, maximum two photos at a time.
-If it’s just for quick sharing on Facebook, then scanning 3-4 may be OK.
+So if you plan to archive or make reprints, scan one or two photos at a time.
+For quick sharing on Facebook, scanning 3-4 may be OK.

-Of course, if you have the latest iPhone which has 12 MP camera, scans will be great even when you scan four at a time!
+Of course, if you have an iPhone or iPad with 12 MP camera, scans will be great even when you scan four at a time!

 Can you tell which of the above scans was done by daylight (which is best for scanning) and which was in poor light?
 (So if you’ve downloaded the app at night, now isn’t the ideal time to put it to test;)!